Cryptocurrencies aren’t generally known for being energy efficient.

 CO2 generated per MWh = 346 kg. .

 You can watch real-time offset and network consumption on the Crown Platform monitor

-In December 2021, a team of professionals within the NFTree.org initiative submitted a proposal to the Crown network (DAO) to make the blockchain carbon neutral.
+In December 2020, a team of professionals from the NFTree.org initiative submitted a proposal to the Crown network (DAO) to make the blockchain carbon neutral.
 This proposal is now active and Crown Platform is offsetting around 3/4 of its carbon emissions.
 The Micorriza Association is a non-profit environmental organization based in Spain.
 NFTree proposes to offset the CO2 emissions produced

 by the block producing agents of the Crown network – all Masternodes and Systemnodes